Kernel Alignment for Quantum Support Vector Machines Using Genetic Algorithms: Conclusion

 \section{Conclusion}

-In this paper, we have presented an approach for optimising QSVM kernels using a genetic algorithm, based on GASP \cite{creevey_gasp_2023}.
-Our approach has been shown to outperform manually designed kernels on standard toy datasets, demonstrating the potential of this technique for improving the performance of QSVMs.
-The results show that the genetic algorithm is able to learn to encode more complex features in the data and to use entanglement more efficiently.
-This suggests that our approach may be useful for identifying patterns in complex datasets, especially those that are difficult to analyse with classical machine learning techniques.
-This efficiency, combined with improved performance, makes our approach a promising tool for researchers and practitioners in various fields, such as finance, healthcare, and materials science, where data analysis and prediction are crucial.
+In this work, an approach for optimising QSVM kernels and QNN feature maps using a genetic algorithm, based on GASP \cite{creevey_gasp_2023}, GEKO, was presented.
+The approach has been shown to outperform manually designed kernels on standard toy datasets, and produced high test accuracy QNNs, demonstrating the potential of this technique for improving the performance of QSVMs and QNNs.
+The QSVM results suggest that the method may be useful for identifying patterns in complex datasets, especially those that are difficult to analyse with classical machine learning techniques.
+This efficiency and improved performance make the approach a promising tool for researchers and practitioners in various fields, such as finance, healthcare, and materials science, where data analysis and prediction are crucial.
 There are several avenues for future research in this area.
-One potential direction is to investigate the effectiveness of our approach on larger and more complex datasets, such as those in real-world applications.
-Another interesting area for exploration is the use of other genetic algorithms or optimisation techniques, such as simulated annealing or particle swarm optimisation, to further improve the performance of QSVMs.
-It would also be valuable to investigate the possibility of underlying features present in real data that allow the unsupervised technique to outperform the supervised technique.
-In conclusion, our study provides an effective approach for optimising QSVM kernel circuits using a genetic algorithm.
-The results suggest that this technique has significant potential for improving the performance of QSVMs on standard classification tasks, as well as for identifying patterns in complex data in various fields.
+A potential direction is to investigate the effectiveness of the approach on larger and more complex datasets, such as those in real-world applications.
+Another interesting area for exploration is the use of other genetic algorithms or optimisation techniques, such as simulated annealing or particle swarm optimisation, to further improve the performance of QSVMs and QNNs.
+It would be interesting to research to optimise the QSVMs with a fitness function that combines supervised and unsupervised techniques.
+In conclusion, this study provides an effective approach for optimising QSVM kernel circuits and QNN feature maps using a genetic algorithm.
+The results suggest that this technique has significant potential for improving the performance of QSVMs and QNNs on standard classification tasks, as well as for identifying patterns in complex data in various fields.